jwrober/erpnext_admin_guide/i-u-b/bench.md

 Best practice is to logon to the server with a regular user that has `sudoer` rights.
 Don't logon as `root`.
 Use the `sudo` command to do any privileged work on the server.
 When working with `bench`, logon with the regular user and `su` to the `erpnext` user like this:

     sudo su - erpnext
-    cd frappe-bench
+    cd frappe-bench/

-Using the dash ` - ` in the command, tells `su` that you want a login shell.
+**NOTE**: Using the dash ` - ` in the command, tells `su` that you want a login shell.
 This simulates the administrator logging into the server as that user and loads a full environment for you.

 ### 3.1.1 Frappe Bench Operating Environment